CodeYourFuture/syllabus/docs/html-css/week-3/lesson.md

 Learning objectives for this lesson can be found [here](./learning-objectives.md)

+## Coursework review (45 minutes)

+We open our class with live coding and group debugging using trainees' work as material.
+This session is an opportunity to work through common problems with coursework and also to demonstrate productive code review and debugging strategies.
+Use Devtools and live code.

 ## Responsive Web Design

 When we build for the web, we're making websites that can be viewed in a phone, a laptop, a tablet and more.
 To ensure we're presenting a website that's easy to use on any device, we use Responsive Web Design techniques to modify how content is displayed depending on the viewport.